INRIM/runtask/doc/exectiming.rst

 continuous scheduling time: the **nominal run time**.
-The scheduling time of *RunTask* is discrete, as seen above, with minimum increments of the tick quantity and the task is run when the last increment of the scheduling time reaches or goes over the nominal run time.
+The scheduling time of *RunTask* is discrete, as seen above, with minimum increments of the tick quantity and the task is run when the last increment of the scheduling time reaches or exceeds the nominal run time.
 This is the **effective run time** of the task.
 So there is a difference between the nominal run time and the effective run time that is always less or equal to the tick of the scheduling time.